 Right there you have the emotional stakes clearly set and can get into the rest of the story.

 You have got to be kidding me with this armor.
 Warner Bros used it in all the promotional posters.
 They give it this epic backstory.
-You’re set up to expect some legendary shit.
+You’re set up to expect some legendary scene.

 But it’s kept in the corner of Diana’s spy room.
 Wrapped up.
 You’d think she’d like…honor it a little more?
 Build a secret room and have it on a mannequin with a floodlight above it or something?
 Or keep it in a special box?
 Anything more honorary than wrapped and leaning against a wall?

 And then the flashback about the armor is pretty lackluster.
 Diana says that Asteria was the greatest warrior and, I quote, “My people gave up all of their armor to make her one suit strong enough to take on the whole world.”
 Asteria’s supposed to wear the armor and keep mankind at bay so the Amazons can escape enslavement.
 But all we see is Asteria huddled in her wings, as scores of men try and bash her.
 You don’t get the sense of her being a tremendous warrior.
 Or that the armor allowed her to actively protect anyone.
 The fact the scores of men just surrounded her and beat at her rather than chasing the rest of the Amazonians is less an endorsement of the armor and more a condemnation of mankind’s critical thinking.

 Regardless of how you feel about the flashback, we can all agree the armor has been built-up to be pretty epic.
 When Diana finally puts the armor on, it should be this huge, cathartic moment of connecting with her culture and channeling the energy of a legend.
 Instead, the scene is less than 10 seconds.
 Diana walks into her apartment, opens the wrapping, and that’s it.
 When we next see her, she attacks the island Pedro Pascal’s broadcasting from.